alphanodes/redmine_privacy_terms/INSPECTORS.md

 Privacy & Terms inspectors for Redmine
 ======================================

+This page lists only recommendations that might be a problem for data security.
+It always depends on your personal use case.
+So always check on your own if the recommended settings make sense in your case.

 ### [Authentication](#authentication)

 Authentication activation required.
 Otherwise all guest users (not logged in users) are also able to view content.